runely/jslogic-homey/README.md

     - Dependency updates
 - 1.5.3
     - Dependency updates
-    - Bugfix: Sunday was read wrong and has never worked in the condidition card `Is "weekday" one of...`
+    - Bugfix: Sunday was read wrong and has never worked in the condition card `Is "weekday" one of...`
 - 1.5.2
     - Dependency updates
 - 1.5.1
     - Dependency updates
 - 1.5.0
     - Deprecated flow card `Get formatted date`
-    - Created a new better allround flow card for formatting date and time: `Get formatted date and time`
+    - Created a new better all round flow card for formatting date and time: `Get formatted date and time`
     - Dependency updates
 - 1.4.5
     - Minimized footprint